 How do you believe ISWA’s culture shaped your school experience?

 It allowed me to feel very welcomed and fit right in.
-I joined ISWA the day of their school camp.
+I joined ISWA on the day of their school camp.
 I was exhausted and jet-lagged, however, all of the students were very friendly and inclusive making the trip one of the best school camps.

 How do you think studying in a welcoming, close-knit community like ISWA compares to other schools?